 - 1. Do not currently provide for centralized handling of cases involving domestic violence, dating violence, sexual assault, or stalking by police, prosecutors, and courts; - 2.
-Demonstrate a commitment to strong enforcement of laws, and prosecution of cases, involving domestic violence, dating violence, sexual assault, or stalking, including the enforcement of protection orders from other states and jurisdictions (including Tribal jurisdictions);

-- 3. Have established cooperative agreements or can demonstrate effective ongoing collaborative arrangements with neighboring jurisdictions to facilitate the enforcement of protection orders from other States and jurisdictions (including Tribal jurisdictions); - 4.
+Demonstrate a commitment to strong enforcement of laws, and prosecution of cases, involving domestic violence, dating violence, sexual assault, or stalking, including the enforcement of protection orders from other states and jurisdictions (including Tribal jurisdictions); - 3.
+Have established cooperative agreements or can demonstrate effective ongoing collaborative arrangements with neighboring jurisdictions to facilitate the enforcement of protection orders from other States and jurisdictions (including Tribal jurisdictions); and - 4.
 In applications describing plans to further the purposes stated in purpose areas 4 or 7 above, will use the grant to develop and install data collection and communication systems, including computerized systems, and training on how to use these systems effectively to link police, prosecutors, courts, and Tribal jurisdictions for the purpose of identifying and tracking protection orders and violations of protection orders, in those jurisdictions where such systems do not exist or are not fully effective.

-Applicants proposing to address one or more of these statutory priority areas must identify the statutory priority area(s) addressed within the "Summary Data Sheet" section.
-Applicants proposing to address statutory priority area (2) and/or (3) must attach a separate document, as part of the Summary Data Sheet, discussing the identified priorities area(s).
-This attachment should be separate from the proposal narrative and will not be counted towards the page limit for the proposal narrative.
+Applicants proposing to address one or more of these statutory priority areas must discuss how they meet one or more of these priority areas in their Proposal Narrative (and identify the statutory priority area(s) addressed within the "Summary Data Sheet" section.
 An applicant that addresses one or more of the statutory priority area(s) will be given special consideration during the application review process.